Memba/grunt-blog/README.md

 Some markdown here
 ```

-#### options.archive
+#### options.postsRoot
 Type: `String`
-Default value: `'archive'`
+Default value: `'posts'`

-The archive directory of published md files and media files organized chronologically by grunt-blog.
+The directory of published md files and media files organized chronologically by grunt-blog.

 ### RSS Options